-General Aims
+Aims

-- To ensure that everyone connected with the school is aware of our values and principles. - To ensure a consistent approach to the delivery of SMSC issues through the curriculum and the general life of the school. - To ensure that a child's education is set within a context that is meaningful and appropriate to their age, aptitude and background. - To ensure that children know what is expected of them and why. - To give each child a range of opportunities to reflect upon and discuss their beliefs, feelings and responses to personal experience. - To enable children to develop an understanding of their individual and group identity. - To enable children to begin to develop an understanding of their social and cultural environment and an appreciation of the many cultures that now enrich our society. - To give each child the opportunity to explore social and moral issues, and develop a sense of social and moral responsibility.
+- To ensure that everyone connected with the school is aware of our mission and ethos statement and values. - To ensure a consistent approach to the delivery of SMSC issues through the curriculum and that these are embedded within the life of the school. - To ensure that a child's education is set within a context that is meaningful and appropriate to their age, aptitude and background. - To ensure that children know what is expected of them and why. - To give each child a range of opportunities to reflect upon and discuss their beliefs, feelings and responses to personal experience. - To enable children to develop an understanding of their individual and group identity. - To enable children to begin to develop an understanding of their social and cultural environment and an appreciation of the many cultures that now enrich our society. - To give each child the opportunity to explore social and moral issues, and develop a sense of social and moral responsibility.